lime-green/remote-docker-aws/README.md

 rd ssh "sudo growpart /dev/xvda 1 && sudo resize2fs /dev/xvda1"
 ```

+---

 Profiles are a way to organize and override settings for different projects.

- All the config settings are the same and profile values are prioritized:
+Values nested in a profile override the values defined outside a profile,
- lists are appended and dicts are shallow-merged, otherwise the profile value is used
+except for lists and dictionaries which are merged to the values outside the profile

 ## Cost
 A t2.medium instance on ca-central-1 currently costs $0.051 /hour.
 [See current prices](https://aws.amazon.com/ec2/pricing/on-demand/)

-Nothing else used should incur any cost with reasonable usage, and so far for my usage -- however, please monitor!
+Nothing else used should incur any cost with reasonable usage

 ## Notes
 - See `rd --help` for more information on the commands available